konsumer/angular-cardflow/README.md

 *  mobile-friendly, tested on webkit+firefox
 *  use CSS 3D transformations directly, no `window.requestAnimationFrame()`.
-*  all the look is defined in your own CSS
+*  all the look is defined in your own CSS, or use mine, if you want it to look the same.
 *  data-binding & callbacks

 See a [demo](http://konsumer.github.io/angular-cardflow/)